4PrivacyEngine/4PrivacyEngine-Core/README.md

 **Limited external code review.** Make code available to limited external organizations for testing and review.
 This is the final step before putting code into public repository.

 **Place code in public repository.**  Allow public review of code.

+## 4Privacy
+If you would like to join our advisory team then follow this link: [Contribute with the technology](https://4privacy.com/contact-us/#techreviewform)

+Want to contribute in other ways to improve privacy via digital ownership of information then follow this link: [Contact us](https://4privacy.com/contact-us/)

+Find out more about [4Privacy.com](https://4privacy.com/)